 The city has been at the forefront of scientific and technological advancement for centuries, which is evident in its array of science museums.
 And this spirit of innovation is still very much alive today, visible its emerging landscape of modern, sustainable buildings.

-When I met with my friend in Barcelona after several years, he explained that it was the scientific career opportunity that brought him to the city – but it was the culture and pace of life that made him stay.
+While on a workation in Barcelona, I met with my friend there after several years, and he explained that it was the scientific career opportunity that brought him to the city – but it was the culture and pace of life that made him stay.
 Few cities have such an ideal environment for a healthy work–life balance.

 Remote-working infrastructure